 The customer satisfaction score (CSAT) can be used in relational, post-sale, post-interaction surveys, etc. This incorporates without problems and fits perfectly.

-CSAT is a direct metric that measures customer satisfaction, often referred to as percentages.
+CSAT is a direct customer satisfaction metric that measures customer satisfaction, often referred to as percentages.
 With this score, you can determine at a glance how effective it was in bringing customer happiness.

 Why use a customer satisfaction score to measure your experience?